-- In accordance with the relevant codes of practice issued by the Gambling Commission: - In accordance with the guidance issued by the Gambling Commission; - · Reasonably consistent with the licensing objectives; and - In accordance with this Statement of Licensing Policy.
+- In accordance with the relevant codes of practice issued by the Gambling Commission; - In accordance with the guidance issued by the Gambling Commission; - Reasonably consistent with the licensing objectives; and - In accordance with this Statement of Licensing Policy

 Unmet demand is not a criterion for a licensing authority in considering an application for a premises licence.
-Each application will be considered on its merits without having regard to demand.
+Each application will be considered on its merits.

-The Licensing Authority will, as far as possible, avoid imposing conditions on premises licences, which duplicate the requirements of other regulatory regimes.
+The licensing authority will, as far as possible, avoid imposing conditions on premises licence which duplicate the requirements of other regulatory regimes.

-When considering applications for premises licences the Licensing Authority will take a number of factors into consideration.
-These will include:
+When considering applications for premises licences, the licensing authority will take a number of factors into consideration.
+These include: